-Within our Engagement tool, we have what we call Commitment Plans.
+Within our Engagement Survey reporting site, we have what we call Commitment Plans.
 We can provide your managers access to their survey results and a place within the tool to record the actions they are taking as a result of the survey.
 You can then track and see what they are committing to and what they've completed.

 Here is a 1 minute overview of our Commitments tool:

-Talk to your Client Success Manager about setting up access for your managers.
+Talk to your Customer Success Manager about setting up access for your managers.

 Hold Managers Accountable with Email Notifications

 Once your managers are set up in our system, we can set them up to receive a series of emails reminding them to take action on their results.
 Check out this article for more details on how it works.

 Make sure your managers know what you expect of them.
 For example:

 - Within 2 weeks of receiving reporting access, log in and review your results.